gchen0119/openimagechallenge/README.md

 # WELCOME TO GINO'S DATA SCIENCE PROJECT!

 # Overview
 This is an object localization project based on deep Convolutional Neural Network (CNN).
 I will explore the state-of-the-art CNN with ResNet, YOLO, and InceptionNet using dataset from [Open Images Challenge 2018](https://storage.googleapis.com/openimages/web/index.html).
 The goal is to familiarize myself with hyperparameter tuning, network architecture, and data visualization.
-I will most likely use pre-trained weights to perform "transfered learning" on the output layer.
+I will most likely use pre-trained weights to perform "transfer learning" on different classes.
+Notice transfer learning may involve "fine-tuning" the model (i.e., unfreezing the weights in previous layers) since the final classes and the dataset to pretrain the model may be different.
+Usually fine-tuning on the same dataset only involves unfreezing the last layer (for darknet using unchanged cfg file, stopbackward=1 and without "partial").

 # Setting up Docker-enabled Google Cloud Platform ([GCP](https://console.cloud.google.com/home/))
 * Create VM instances (with preemptibilty to save cost) with Container-Optimized OS (COS) 66-10452.109.0 stable.